lj970926/weekly-paper-reading/markdown/(SP17)Towards Evaluating the Robustnessof Neural Networks.md

 \min c \cdot f(x + \delta) + \sum_{i} [(\delta_i - \tau)^+]
 $$

-Using this function, we can penalize all pixels whose intensity are larger than a threshold.
+Using this function, we can penalize all pixels whose intensity is larger than a threshold.
 The value of $\tau$ is set to 1 initially.
 Everytime when all $\delta_i$ is less than $\tau$, it is reduced by a factor of 0.9.
 The attack result is shown below
 ![l inf result](../images/l_inf_result.png)